znsio/specmatic-documentation/documentation/contract_tests.md

 Here is a complete [Specmatic Contract Test example](https://github.com/znsio/specmatic-order-api-python/blob/main/test/test_contract_with_coverage.py) for a flask application.
 {% endtab %}
 {% endtabs %}

+Note: declare your specifications in `specmatic.json` as described above in the section on [declaring contracts in configuration](#declaring-contracts-in-configuration). `specmatic.json` should be created at the root of your project.

 ### Referring to local specificatons